 - WireGuard support for mobile and desktop operating systems (except Linux)

-See all Surfshark features here >
+(opens in a new tab)”>See all Surfshark features here >

 Also, like NordVPN, Surfshark can unblock most major streaming services.
 It works with most Netflix libraries, BBC iPlayer, Disney Plus, Hulu, DAZN, and many other services, large and small.